US, Mexico finalize trade pact; Canada to rejoin talks Tuesday - Journal du Cameroun

 “We had a NAFTA agreement that had gotten seriously out of whack, that led to large trade deficits and needed updating,” Lighthizer said.

-Lighthizer said the administration would notify Congress by Friday of the new agreement, which would allow the required 90 days’ notice so that Pena Nieto can sign the deal before handing over the Mexican presidency to President-elect Andres Manuel Lopez Obrador.
+Lighthizer said the administration would notify Congress by Friday of the new agreement, which would allow the required 90 days’ notice so that Pena Nieto could sign the deal before handing over the Mexican presidency to President-elect Andres Manuel Lopez Obrador on December 1.

 A senior administration official said the notification would highlight the US-Mexico deal with the hope that Canada would join.